ReAnimatedMando/HTML_CSS_Notes/HTML_CSS.md

     -	In the HTML you can use a separate link> element for each stylesheet.
 *	This link> always goes in the head> element of your HTML.

+## Images

+*   Controlling size of images in CSS, aligning images in CSS, adding background images.
+*	Control image size using the width and height properties in CSS.
+Specifying image size in CSS will help your page load faster.
+Being consistent with your image sizes is very helpful.
+Having your product images match, as well as banners, featured photos, etc. Some ranges include small portrait – 220x360, small landscape – 330x210, and feature – 620x400.
+When designing your site, you should first determine the sizes of images that will be used and give each size a name such as, small, medium, and large.
+These sizes can be used in the class= element of your html in place of width and height and will later be specified in your CSS.
+PAGE; 409.
+*	Aligning images – You can use the float property to align images.
+You can add an align-left or right to your class in HTML as well as the size identifier, i.e. class=”align-right medium”; It is also a good idea to add a margin to the image so that it doesn’t touch the text around it.
+*	Centering images – by default, images are inline elements.
+This is changed by turning it into a block-level element by using the display property in CSS to be able to center the image.
+Once your image is set to display: block; it can be centered using the text-align property and giving it a value of center.
+*	Background-image – Background images can be placed behind any HTML and cover the entire background or just parts/grids/blocks.
+This is achieved using the background-image: property with a value that is a URL(“images/folder.gif”).
+Adding this property to the body will cover the entire background, and adding it to a p or paragraph will only cover that block.
+*	Repeating images – The background-repeat can have four values.
+    -	Repeat – the background image is repeated both horizontally and vertically.
+Default
+    -	Repeat-x – the image is repeated horizontally only.
+    -	Repeat-y - the image is repeated vertically only.
+    -	No-repeat – the image is only shown once.
+*	Background-attachment – property specifies whether a background image should stay in one position or move as the user scrolls up or down the page.
+It can have one of two values.
+    -	Fixed – the background image stays in the same position on the page.
+    -	Scroll – the background image moves up and down as the user scrolls up and down the page.
+*	background-position – When not being repeated, you can use the background position property to specify where in the browser window the background image should be placed.
+This property usually has two values, the first represents the horizontal position and the second represents the vertical position. i.e. left top, left center, left bottom, right top, center center.
+Only specifying one value will result in the second value defaulting to center.
+Percentages and pixels can also be used for more exact positions in relation to the edges of the page.
+*	Background shorthand will show in this order
+    -	Background-color
+    -	Background-image
+    -	Background-repeat
+    -	Background-attachment
+    -	background-position
+        *	i.e. div {
+*	background: #ffffff url(“”) no-repeat top right
+*	Image rollovers & Sprites – Using CSS it is possible to create a link or button that changes to a second style when a user moves their mouse over it(known as rollover) and a third style when they click on it.
+This can be done by setting a background image for the link or button that has three different styles of the same button but only allows enough space to show one of them at a time.
+    -	Sprites are when a single image is used for different parts of the interface.
+Can make loading faster.
+    -	Page 417-18
+*	CSS gradients – background-image and then specify the two colors that the gradient falls between.
+*	If you want to overlay text on a background image, the image must be low contrast in order for the text to be legible.